Sons of the Desert (band): Switch to MCA Nashville, breakup, and solo projects

 Sons of the Desert signed to MCA Nashville Records in October 1999.
 The band's first album for MCA, titled Change, was released a year later.
 The label also shifted the band's focus to just the Womack brothers and Virden.
 Saunders and Westrum still performed with the band, but were no longer considered official members; further, Westrum did not perform on Change, with session drummer Steve Brewster contributing in his place.
 The album also featured Keith Urban playing banjo on the track "Ride".
-The title track served as the first single from Change, followed by "Everybody's Gotta Grow Up Sometime."
+The title track served as the first single from Change, followed by "Everybody's Gotta Grow Up Sometime".
 These songs peaked outside the country top 40.

-Following "Everybody's Gotta Grow Up Sometime," Sons of the Desert appeared as guest vocalists on Lee Ann Womack's 2000 single "I Hope You Dance", which went to No. 1 on the country charts (Lee Ann is not related to the Womack brothers).
-The band's final chart single, "What I Did Right", was released after "I Hope You Dance," and it reached a peak of No. 22 on the country charts in 2001.
-At the end of the year, Virden left the group, reducing Sons of the Desert to a duo with the Womack brothers in the lineup.
+Following "Everybody's Gotta Grow Up Sometime", Sons of the Desert appeared as guest vocalists on Lee Ann Womack's 2000 single "I Hope You Dance", which went to No. 1 on the country chart (Lee Ann is not related to the Womack brothers).
+The band's final chart single, "What I Did Right", was released after "I Hope You Dance", and reached a peak of No. 22 on the country chart in 2001.
+At the end of the year, Virden left the group, reducing Sons of the Desert to a duo of the Womack brothers.

 Sons of the Desert exited the label and broke up.
 Drew Womack recorded a solo album for Smith Music Group in 2003 which featured several contributions from the band's other members, and a re-recording of "Leaving October".
 In 2012, Womack released his first solo album in nearly a decade, Sunshine to Rain, following surgery to rebuild a vertebra in his spine.
 The album is a significant musical departure from his previous work.

-In March 2021, Womack succeeded Richie McDonald as the lead vocalist of Lonestar, while McDonald focused more on his (already ongoing) responsibilities as part of The Frontmen of Country, which also consists of Tim Rushlow and Larry Stewart, the former and current lead vocalists of Little Texas and Restless Heart, respectively.
+In March 2021, Womack succeeded Richie McDonald as the lead vocalist of Lonestar.
+It was due in part to McDonald joining The Frontmen, which also consists of Tim Rushlow and Larry Stewart, the former and current lead vocalists of Little Texas and Restless Heart, respectively.